-- Interest rates are typically lower compared to a secondary or rental home, and a mortgage may be easier to qualify for.
+- Interest rates are typically lower compared to a rental or second home, and a mortgage may be easier to qualify for.

 Risk for a primary residence is considered lower since homeowners need to make payments to keep their house.
 Along with a lower rate, a mortgage for a primary residence might also have a smaller down payment.
-It could be as low as zero to 3.5-percent minimum down, depending on the mortgage program you qualify for.
+It could be as low as 0 to 3.5 percent minimum down, depending on the mortgage program you qualify for.
 Conventional, VA, USDA, and FHA Loans are all used for primary mortgages.

-Because a loan for a primary residence has attractive terms, it can be tempting to claim a secondary home or rental property as an owner-occupied house.
+Because a loan for a primary residence has attractive terms, it can be tempting to claim a second home or rental property as owner-occupied.
 However, this constitutes occupancy fraud and is subject to stiff penalties.

 Also called a vacation or second home, a secondary property is only occupied for part of the year:

 - This house can’t be subject to a rental, timeshare, or property management agreement.